ernestoalejo/gulp-ondemand-server/README.md

 # gulp-ondemand-server

-> Runs a local server that executes tasks when a page is requested, not when the file changes
+> Runs a local server that executes tasks when a page is requested, not when the files change

 ## Installation